Vexcited/PRONOTE.modules.js/README.md

 ## Motivation

-Because of new features in PRONOTE and potential breaking changes, we have to follow them in order to make projects like `Pawnote` and `pronotepy` still run smoothly.
+Because of new features in PRONOTE and potential breaking changes, we have to follow them in order to make projects like `Pawnote` and `pronotepy` work smoothly.

 ## Prerequisites

 You may need to have some tools pre-installed depending on your platform.

-- [`bun`](https://bun.sh) to execute the main script
+- [Bun](https://bun.sh) to execute the main script
 - `7z` command available at `C:\Program Files\7-Zip\7z.exe` on Windows, and available globally on any other platform
-- `wine` command available globally if you're on anything else than Windows, it will allow us to run tools that are only running on Windows
+- [`wine`](https://gitlab.winehq.org/wine/wine) command available globally if you're on anything else than Windows, it will allow us to run tools that are only running on Windows

 ## Usage